saltstack/salt/doc/ref/peer.rst

 Peer Wheel Communication
 =========================

+.. versionadded: Fluorine

-Configuration to allow minions to execute wheel from the master is done via the ``peer_wheel`` option on the master.
+Configuration to allow minions to execute wheel functions from the master is done via the ``peer_wheel`` option on the master.
 The ``peer_wheel`` configuration follows the same logic as the ``peer`` option.
 The only difference is that access is granted to wheel modules.

 To open up access to all minions to all wheel: